giocip/n7/README.md

 # n7
-Arbitrary precision decimal calculator for linux shell command line.
+Arbitrary precision decimal calculator for linux shell and windows DOS command line.

 In one directory with num7.h header file compile the following: